What Is the Failure Score?

 How Is the D&B Failure Score Calculated?

 Dun & Bradstreet aggregates company information from a variety of sources.
-These include public records, financial statements, and past payment experiences from vendors (also known as Trade References†).
+These include public records, financial statements, and past payment experiences from vendors (also known as Trade References†, which are submitted subject to Dun & Bradstreet's verification process).
 The Failure Score also weighs a company’s demographics against those of similar firms in the same industry.
 Some data elements used to calculate the score are:

 - Company Type – In general, businesses that are corporations are considered less risky.
 These businesses can typically secure additional financial support if necessary.